carlfranklin/ApplicationStateInBlazor/README.md

 }
 ```

+Note that we only require `get` handlers for each property.
+That's because our setters are private.

 `System.Text.Json` will not deserialize to an interface, so we have to create a class that implements the interface:

 ```c#